ibm-cloud-docs/BlockStorage/mounting_ubuntu20.md

 {: #setupmultipathdubu20}
 {: step}

-1. After you installed the multipath utility, create an empty config file that is called `/etc/multipath.conf`.
+1. After you installed the multipath utility, create an empty configuration file that is called `/etc/multipath.conf`.
 2. Modify the default values of `/etc/multipath.conf`.

    ```text